paceaux/McSandy/README.md

 You can also retrieve your projects as a url.

 ###Can I export my work? ###
 Not yet, but that is an upcoming feature.
-You will be able to export
+You will be able to export the entire project, and individual files from it.

 ### What are the technologies that McSandy uses? ###
 McSandy is an HTML5 application.
 It's using Vanilla JavaScript, but it makes use of three API's in particular